Campaign of the Month: June 2014

 Named Stations : “Snowden” – The original namesake of the Class, was launched on August 10th, 2390 where it was deployed to the Hyades Cluster and has remained in the area ever since.
 The Snowden is one of the eighteen Snowden mining stations that have survived and remain active to the present day.
 A handful of others have been shut-down and abandoned, for lack of spare parts, or an inability to repair certain critical aspects of the valuable stations.

 The Factory proved to be a relic, abandoned for more than twenty years, but it was a relic that could be salvaged and made operable.
 Given to Maas Companies Inc. as war reparations, the station was sold to the Iron Dingoes for less than 10% of its true value.
-Taking possession, the Dingoes conducted a survey and have begun to make it their own landhold.
+Taking possession, the Dingoes then conducted a survey and made it their own mobile landhold.

-Presently, The Factory was declared officially operational on October 16th, 3020.
-Over-seeing the management of the facility, is a private company, headed by Station Master Haro Lothrain, and seconded by Master Tech Jenna Marcuro as head of Finances, and Master Tech Desna Greer as head of Operations.
+The Factory was declared officially operational on October 16th, 3020.
+Over-seeing the management of the facility, is a private company, headed by Station Master Haro Lothrain, and assisted by Master Tech Jenna Marcuro as head of Finances, and Master Tech Desna Greer as head of Operations.
 Captain Frank Castle has been assigned as Head of Security, by the Iron DIngoes own Starguard Marines.
-They have hired crew to fill-out the roster of needed techs, engineers and general labourers required to get the station fully operational, and have brought with them three (3) Seeker Mining Shuttles and a single K-1 DropShuttle as interface craft to bring the station active.
-Additional unit shuttles are also stored aboard the station, and arrangements are being made to acquire AeroFighters for point defense.
+They hired crew to fill-out the roster of needed techs, engineers and general laborers required to get the station fully operational, and have brought with them various shuttles and pilots from their prospecting company days to serve the station’s interface needs.

-To facilitate the completion of repairs in a timely manner, the unit has chosen to avoid repairs to the Ore Processing Bay, and dumped the entire ore processing line as scrap.
-Saving nearly a month of refit time, the money spent on this endeavor has been invested in several small facilities (a BioDiesel Refinery, and an advanced Hydroponics Facility ), though these facilities will remain incomplete until the station has spent a couple months “at-station” in System – Dumassas, where it will officially open as a recreational spot for troops, traders and mercenaries, with its The Factory – The Zócalo as the center-point of the community.
+To facilitate the completion of repairs in a timely manner, the unit had chosen to avoid repairs to the Ore Processing Bay, and dumped the entire ore processing line as scrap.
+Saving nearly a month of refit time, the money spent on this endeavor was invested in several small facilities (a Hydrogen Fuel Refinery, and an advanced Hydroponics Facility ), and these facilities were declared complete after spending several months “at-station” in System – Dumassas.
+On January 1st, 3021, the facility officially opened as a recreational spot for troops, traders and mercenaries, with its The Factory – The Zócalo as the center-point of the community.